To Fight For Your Rights

 Robert Ingalls: All right.

 Speaker 1: You've been listening to Law Talk with Bill Powers, your resource for answers to your most pressing legal questions on your time.
 Ready to discuss your matter now?
-Call 704-342-HELP for your free and totally confidential consultation.
-That's 704-342-4357.
+Call 877-462-3841 for your free and totally confidential consultation.
 Law Talk with Bill Powers is an educational resource only.
 The information presented on this podcast does not constitute legal advice and is not a substitute for consulting with an attorney.
 Every situation is unique.
 Therefore, you should always consult with a license attorney before making any legal decisions.
 Thanks for listening.